Velankanni: Road

 Due to the large number of pilgrims that visit this town, the Tamil Nadu State Transport Corporation (TNSTC), State Express Transport Corporation (SETC) and several private bus operators ply to cities like Bengaluru, Chennai, Coimbatore, Ernakulam, Muvattupuzha, Madurai, Sengottai, Nagercoil, Salem, Thoothukudi, Tirunelveli and Trivandrum.
 The Kerala State Road Transport Corporation runs a daily bus service to Changanassery and Cherthala.

 The TNSTC–Kumbakonam division operates intercity buses to Tiruchirappalli, Thanjavur, Pudukkottai, Karaikudi, Tiruvarur, Kumbakonam, Thiruthuraipoondi, Pattukkottai, Pondicherry, Karaikal and Nagapattinam from Velankanni.

 Rail

 Velankanni railway station is a terminal station on the 10-kilometre-long Nagapattinam–Velankanni broad-gauge line.
 The foundation stone of the line was laid in 1999 and it was completed in 2010 at a cost of Rs.
 48 crores.
 The line is part of the Tiruchirappalli railway division of Southern Railway zone of the Indian Railways.

 As of 2023, there are no daily regular trains operated between Chennai and Vailankanni.
 The Vasco da Gama–Velankanni Weekly Express between Vasco da Gama, Goa and Velankanni is operated by South Western Railway zone.
 Apart from the express trains, two passenger trains are also operated daily, one each to Karaikal and Nagapattinam.
-Special trains are operated from places like Chennai, Mumbai, Secunderabad, Bangalore, Vasco da Gama, Kollam, Ernakulam, Tirunelveli and Nagercoil during the months of August and September for the annual church feast.
+Special trains are operated from places like Chennai, Mumbai, Secunderabad, Bengaluru, Vasco da Gama, Kollam, Ernakulam, Tirunelveli and Nagercoil during the months of August and September for the annual church feast.